California Earthquakes Might Follow Devastating Winter Storms

-California has suffered through a series of storms this winter that have flooded the northern part of the state and caused $600 million in damages and the accumulated rainfall could bring a string of earthquakes.
+California has suffered through a series of storms this winter that have flooded the northern part of the state and caused $600 million in damages, and the accumulated rainfall could bring a string of earthquakes.

 British geophysicist Gillian Foulger published a study exploring the relationship between heavy rainfall and earthquakes that suggests California could be in store for some shaking later this year, according to the academic research journal The Conversation.